Exotik850/quick-oxibooks/README.md

 Quickbooks + Rust (oxi)

 ## Features:
- - Simple to use API for querying, sending, creating, and more with Quickbooks API
+ - Simple to use API for querying, sending, creating, and more with Quickbooks Online API
  - Fully featured types with all the fields for your accounting needs
  - Async runtime by default (blocking client soon)
- - Error handling from thiserror
+ - Error handling from `thiserror`

 Very early in development, expect bugs and issues and changes